Morris Heights, Bronx

 Morris Heights is a residential neighborhood located in the West Bronx.
 Its boundaries, starting from the north and moving clockwise are: West Burnside Avenue to the north, Jerome Avenue to the east, the Cross-Bronx Expressway to the south, and the Harlem River to the west.
 University Avenue is the primary thoroughfare through Morris Heights.

-The neighborhood is part of Bronx Community Board 5, and its ZIP Codes include 10453 and 10452.
+The neighborhood is part of Bronx Community Board 5, and its ZIP Codes include 10452 and 10453.
 The area is patrolled by the New York City Police Department's 46th Precinct.
 New York City Housing Authority (NYCHA) property in the area is patrolled by P.S.A.
 7 at 737 Melrose Avenue in the Melrose section of the Bronx.

 History

 Morris Heights was formerly the home of Gas Engine & Power Company & Charles L. Seabury Company, a shipbuilding firm located on Mathewson Road near what is today the location of Roberto Clemente State Park.
 Founded in 1896 by the merger of the formerly separate Gas Engine & Power Company & Charles L. Seabury Company, the firm operated along Morris Heights' waterfront until it moved to City Island following World War II.

 After a wave of arson ravaged the low-income communities of New York City throughout the 1970s, many if not most residential structures in Morris Heights were left seriously damaged or destroyed.
 The city began to rehabilitate many formerly abandoned tenement-style apartment buildings and designate them low-income housing beginning in the late 1970s.
 Also, many subsidized attached multi-unit townhouses and newly constructed apartment buildings have been or are being built on vacant lots across the neighborhood.

 Morris Heights is believed to be the site where Hip Hop culture originated in the 1970s.
 However, in the late 1960s and early 1970s, several disc jockeys protected by the Black Spades (a violent but organized gang that promoted their own form of justice; originally from Bronxdale Housing Projects and later recruited several members from Bronx River Housing Projects), and other gangs took their DJ-led block parties in the South Bronx, the East Side of the Bronx, and the West Side.